seemuth/moodle-local_dataseteditor/README.md

 This Moodle plugin allows teachers to easily edit datasets associated with quiz question categories.

-It was created at the University of Wisconsin - Madison by Dan Seemuth.
+It was created at the University of Wisconsin - Madison by Daniel Seemuth.

 To install using git, type this command in the root of your Moodle install: